werererer/japokwm/README.md

 - Layout specific configs
 - a client to control the windowmanager from the terminal - japokmsg based on swaymsg
-- a dwm based tagging system instead of normal(boring) workspaces
+- a dwm based tagging system instead of normal(boring) tags

 ## Download
   [AUR](https://aur.archlinux.org/packages/japokwm-git)